All Episodes

 I mean, every day it's like worse and worse and worse.

-But anyway, the headline is thousands of federal workers owe billions in back taxes.
+But anyway, the headline is: thousands of federal workers owe billions in back taxes.

-Wonder if all these people have been arrested, or Al Sharpton's been arrested, or you know, tax cheek Eitner.
+Wonder if all these people have been arrested, or Al Sharpton's been arrested, or, you know, tax cheek Eitner.

-He was he was charged with tax crimes, right?
+He was charged with tax crimes, right?

 Well, I guess not.